logicalgraphs/crypto-n-rust/src/pivot/quizzes/quiz09/README.md

 # Pivot quiz 09

-## Separate concerns: gecko reports 1-row of pivots from coingecko, only
+## Separate concerns: gecko reports 1-row of quotes from coingecko, only

 We've separated portfolio-reportage from @coingecko pivot-token-fetch.